-Senior leaders operate under the philosophy that anything they ask staffers to accomplish, they should be willing to accomplish themselves.
-Senior leaders do not segregate duties based on position levels.
-Excellence is publicly praised during division meetings, staff meetings, in our weekly internal publication "The Week Ahead" and via e-mail.
+Celebrations of agency accomplishments are made throughout the year.
+Senior leaders publicly praise excellence during Division meetings, staff meetings, in our weekly internal publication "The Week Ahead" and via e-mail.
 Commendation letters are included in the agency's monthly Progress Report to the Commission.
 The agency also hosts an annual "Employee Appreciation Day" to thank and motivate staff.